Clemson vs. NC State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Clemson and its opponents have combined for 47 points or more just one time this year.
+- Clemson and its opponents have scored at least 47.5 points or more only once this season.

-- NC State has combined with its opponents to score more than 47 points in one game this season.
+- NC State's games have gone over 47.5 points in only one opportunity this season.

-- Saturday's over/under is 8.3 points lower than the two team's combined 55.3 points per game average.
+- The combined points per game average of the two teams, 55.3, is 7.8 points above Saturday's over/under.

-- These two squads combine to surrender 17.3 points per game, 29.7 fewer than this contest's over/under.
+- This contest's total is 30.2 points above the 17.3 these two squads combine to surrender per game this season.

-- The average total in Tigers games this season is 53.3, 6.3 points more than Saturday's over/under of 47.
+- The Tigers and their opponents have scored an average of 53.3 points per game in 2021, 5.8 more than Saturday's total.

-- The 47-point total for this game is 6.5 points below the 53.5 points per game average total in Wolf Pack games this season.
+- In 2021, games involving the Wolf Pack have averaged a total of 53.5 points, 6.0 more than the set total in this contest.

 Clemson Stats and Trends